RosmaryFC/lyft_sample_app/README.md

 ## Testing

- To see the expected behavior, you can run this command on your terminal:
+ To see the expected behavior, you can run this command on your terminal once you have the server running:
  ```
-  curl -X POST http://localhost:3000/test --data '{"string_to_cut": "iamyourlyftdriver"}' -H 'Content-Type: application/json'
+  curl -X POST http://localhost:2020/test --data '{"string_to_cut": "iamyourlyftdriver"}' -H 'Content-Type: application/json'
  ```
  Expected output: